The Atacama Cosmology Telescope: A census of bridges between galaxy clusters: Stack of cluster pairs

 The main difference with respect to the single pairs is that we leave the $l_{fil}$ free, instead of the single pairs, in which we fixed the size of the bridge and only left its amplitude $A_{fil}$ free.

-The models used for the fit and the relevant statistics are listed in table~\ref{tab:stat_stacks0}.
+The models used for the fit and the relevant statistics are listed in table~\ref{tab:stat_stacks0}, while the best fit parameters are shown in table \ref{tab:fit_results_all}.
 We impose the condition that the filament be oriented along the axis between the clusters because of the symmetry of the stack.
 For the oriented stack, we initially left the $y$ coordinate free, since at least visually the bridge appeared to be not perfectly aligned with the axis between the clusters.
 Although the stacking symmetry should constrain the filament to have the same $y$ coordinate as the clusters, noise fluctuations can shift the peak of the signal by $1-2\SI{}{'}$.
 Due to the low signal-to-noise ratio of the stacked map, the addition of a free parameter to capture this shift in the MCMC lowered the statistical preference for the bridge model.
 We thus fixed the $y$ coordinate of the bridge to be on the intercluster axis.

 Note that in general the cluster pairs are not aligned with the plane of the sky, and could have different angles with respect to the line of sight.
 When we model the bridge, we assume that its radial profile is conserved.